ef23/APAX/README.txt

 Next, open one last utop instance to run the client server - run start_client ()

-Then lastly, go to the ReactJS frontend on localhost:3000 in your favorite browser, then enter localhost:3001 (to connect to the client server), and you should be able to send new log values to the server.
+Then lastly, go to the ReactJS frontend on localhost:3000 in your favorite browser, then enter localhost:3001 (to connect to the client server), and you should be able to send new log values (integers) to the server.

 Logs of the servers should be in the utop console, although the followers are probably being spammed by heartbeats.